Parish: St. Frances Cabrini, West Bend

 What are your favorite activities outside of the seminary?

-I love to be with people, to read good books, to study languages, to travel, to appreciate the arts, and to do outdoor activities like hiking, kayaking, and bonfires.
+I love to be with people, to read good books, to study languages, to travel, to appreciate the arts, and to do outdoor activities like running, cycling, hiking, kayaking, and bonfires.

 Where do you like to go pray?